-Working group in the 7th and 5th appointment period
+Working groups in the 7th and 5th appointment period

 The Working Group (WG) Research Ethics of the German Data Forum (RatSWD) aims at fostering a common understanding of research ethical principles and reviews procedures in the social and economic sciences in Germany.
-In order to do so, working groups are developing recommendations to guide the emergence of a new infrastructure.
+To do so, working groups are developing recommendations to guide the emergence of a new infrastructure.

 Working Paper #269/2019

 Gert G. Wagner: “Eine ‘Ethik der Politikberatung’ gehört zur Forschungsethik”

 Gert G. Wagner: “Anmerkungen zu den vielfältigen Dimensionen einer Forschungsethik in den Sozial-, Verhaltens- und Sozialwissenschaften”